jbrad12/Holiday-at-the-Movies/README.md

 # Purpose of Application
 Introducing Holiday at the Movies: An application that gives you a list of movies based on the holidays that are closest to the date that is entered.

-# distrubution of work
+# Distrubution of work
 Elan -
 Claudia -
 Jessica -
 Jacob -

-# jquery/ vanilla JavaScript tools used within the application
+# jQuery/ vanilla JavaScript tools used within the application
 On click
 Drop downs
 Objects